 Why we picked the Microsoft Surface Pro:

-Microsoft finally updated its popular Surface Pro 4, introducing the 2017 Surface Pro — and dropping the numbering scheme — at a hardware event in May 2017.
-The new machine closely resembles its predecessor, with only some rounder edges and recessed venting separating the generations.
-But don’t let looks fool you, as the newest Surface Pro is a significant update over the Surface Pro 4.
+Microsoft recently updated its popular 2017 Surface Pro — and reintroduced the numbering scheme — at a hardware event in October 2018.
+The new machine closely resembles its predecessors, adding in a new black color but retaining essentially the same outer chassis.
+But don’t let looks fool you, as the newest Surface Pro is a meaningful update over the Surface Pro.

 All that power and convenience doesn’t come cheap, however.
-While the Surface Pro starts out at a reasonable $800, that doesn’t include the Signature Type Cover ($160) and Surface Pen ($100), which are obligatory.
-That’s also for a low-end configuration with Intel Core M3, 4GB of RAM, and 128GB SSD, and the Surface Pro maxes out at a pricey $2,699 with the Core i7-7660U, 16GB of RAM, and 1TB SSD.
+While the Surface Pro starts out at a reasonable $900, that doesn’t include the Signature Type Cover ($160) and Surface Pen ($100), which are obligatory.
+That’s also for the lowest-end configuration with an Intel Core i5, 8GB of RAM, and 128GB SSD, and the Surface Pro maxes out at a pricey $2,300 with the Core i7-7660U, 16GB of RAM, and 1TB SSD.

 Read our full Microsoft Surface Pro review